sivy/monkinetic-2020-content/posts/2001-06-22-right-on-bloug.md

-Slug: right-on-bloug
+date: 2001-06-22
-Date: 2001-06-22
+slug: right-on-bloug
-Title: Right On!
+title: Right On!
 Bloug
-layout: post
+---

-Louis Rosenfeld, co-author of <a href="http://www.oreilly.com/catalog/infotecture/">the polarbear book</a>, has started a <a href="http://www.louisrosenfeld.com">blog</a>.
+Louis Rosenfeld, co-author of [the polarbear book](http://www.oreilly.com/catalog/infotecture/), has started a [blog](http://www.louisrosenfeld.com).
 IAFTWWW is a great book.